-&lt;sup>12[Mil07] justifies the Euclidean use of diagrams.

-&lt;sup>13Tarski [Tar59, Szm78]: makes a logical but not pedagogical simplification reducing to one kind (sort) of object: a line is a set of collinear points (three points are collinear if they satisfy betweenness in some order).
+&lt;sup>16[Man08] (historically) and [ADM09, Mil07] (mathematically) justify the Euclidean use of diagrams.
+[Tar59, Szm78] makes a logical but not pedagogical simplification reducing to one kind (sort) of object: a line is a set of collinear points (three points are collinear if they satisfy betweenness in some order).

-&lt;sup>14 [Moi90, p 137] carefully distinguishes between what he calls synthetic and metric approaches.
+&lt;sup>17 [Moi90, p 137] carefully distinguishes between what he calls synthetic and metric approaches.
 Roughly speaking, his synthetic corresponds to Hilbert (HP) and metric to Birkhoff.
-But Hilbert with (HP5) establishes a metric but the range is a field that depends on the model of HP5.
+Hilbert with (HP5) establishes a metric, but the range is a field that depends on the model of HP5.
 It is only if Dedekind's axiom is assumed that this becomes a real-valued metric.
-From our standpoint, these are different synthetic approaches (different axioms in different logics).
+From our standpoint, these are different synthetic approaches (different axioms in different logics - first vs second order).